 Use a stable network

 Having a stable network is the most basic requirement for effective e-learning.
-Trying to study over an unpredictable mobile connection, or even that’s already being shared by everybody at your home, may not deliver the best experience.
+Trying to study over an unpredictable mobile connection, or even Broadband that’s already being shared by everybody at your home, may not deliver the best experience.

 To keep up with your instructor and the rest of the class, it’s important that you choose a network provider that offers super-fast download speed and video streaming, and avoids lagging, buffering and pixelated video.
 According toOpensignal’s Mobile Network Experience Report April 2020,Airtel is the leading network in both categories.
-Not just that, according to the report, it’s also the leading network in voice experience and experience.
+Not just that, according to the report, it’s also the leading network in voice App experience and Latency experience.
 Using a stable network will help you ensure that you don’t miss out on anything in the class.

 Have a wholesome diet and exercise